 - 4.1.
 The following are relevant to the subject site: - PA ref.
 275/77 (11th July 1977) Permission granted for extraction and processing of sand and gravel, subject to two conditions (maintenance of silt ponds, landscaping proposals).
 Application documents refer to a site area of 26 acres (see file), which equates to 10.52ha. - PA ref.
-QY39 (17th April 2007) Quarry registered under section 261 (site area 92.24ha, extraction area 10.61ha).
-12 no. conditions imposed (define extent of works, access arrangements, environmental management and reinstatement).
+QY39 (17th April 2007) Quarry registered under section 261.
+Drawings on file relate to section 261 application area of 92.24ha and extraction area 10.61ha (see Westmeath County Council Memo to Director of Services, Registration of quarry under section 261, dated 21st October 2005).

+12 no. conditions imposed under the registration process.
+These define extent of works (to be confined to the red line boundary shown in Drawing No. QY/39/'07, QY39 history file), access arrangements, environmental management and reinstatement.
 Condition no. 6 requires a 1 metre buffer zone of undisturbed material above the top groundwater level.

 - PA ref.
-EUQY39 (19th September 2012) Determination under section 261A that - Environmental impact assessment/screening for environmental impact assessment not required (development registered under section 261, pre-64 status, permission granted under PA ref.
+EUQY39 (19th September 2012) Determination under section 261A that: - Environmental impact assessment/screening for environmental impact assessment is not required (development registered under section 261, pre-64 status, permission granted under PA ref.
 77/275, no time limit imposed, development pre-dated the directive, development had not extended beyond the boundaries established under PA ref.
-77/275). - o Appropriate assessment not required (same reasons as above). - PA ref.
+77/275). - Appropriate assessment is not required (same reasons as above). - PA ref.
 01/590 and PL25.127710 Permission refused for residual landfill site with a capacity of 175,000 tonnes per annum of non-hazardous waste for 10 years, with ancillary facilities.
 Grounds (1) contravene regional waste management plan (excessive volume of waste and extended catchment area), (2) inadequate assessment of alternatives, (3) impact on amenities and property values, (4) traffic hazard (increased volume in HGV traffic on LP01015 and inadequate nature of the road and presence of level crossing), and (5) traffic hazard (inadequate stopping sightlines). - PA ref.
 WFP-WH-2018-0102-00 Waste permit granted by Westmeath County Council for importation of inert waste to lands at Annascannon Quarry.
 Volume not to exceed 24,900 tonnes/per annum, waste recovery activity to be restricted to application boundary. - Warning letter, dated 10th June 2019, issued under Section 152 of the Planning and Development Act 2000 (as amended) regarding unauthorised development on lands within the quarry (extraction of sand and gravel).
-Parties requested to identify the location of current works on the site and confirm if these are in accordance with the conditions attached to the section 261 registration, including C1 (extraction area), C6 (1 metre buffer zone above groundwater & groundwater quality monitoring), C7 (slope stability, C8 (wheelwash and maintenance of public road), C10 (weighbridge), C11 (reinstatement and landscaping) and C12 (site management details). - Subsequent warning letter to parties (23rd March 2020) Stating that it has come to the attention of the PA that unauthorised development was being carried out at the quarry i.e. that sand and gravel extraction had extended beyond that previously authorised under PA ref.
+Parties requested to identify the location of current works on the site and confirm if these are in accordance with the conditions attached to the section 261 registration, including C1 (extraction area), C6 (1 metre buffer zone above groundwater & groundwater quality monitoring), C7 (slope stability), C8 (wheelwash and maintenance of public road), C10 (weighbridge), C11 (reinstatement and landscaping) and C12 (site management details). - Subsequent warning letter to parties (23rd March 2020) Stating that it has come to the attention of the PA that unauthorised development was being carried out at the quarry i.e. that sand and gravel extraction had extended beyond that previously authorised under PA ref.
 77/252.